unkcpz/tatzelwurm/DESIGN.md

 The worker is responsible for running python functions (or more generic if the worker backend is in Rust, I can build on top the wrapper to more different languages).
 In the context of plumpy, it is for running python coroutines by push the coroutines to the event loop that bind to the worker interpretor.
 There are two ways of implementing the worker, one is having the worker as client and implemented in python, the harder way is implement worker in rust and expose the `add_task_subscriber` to python using `pyo3`.
+(?
+May possible to further seperate define the functionalitios of worker.
+It needs to communicate and running things.
+The communicate port is de/serializing the data and this port can definitly use the API exposed through `pyo3` here.)
 Having worker implemented in rust has the advantage that for future design to having multi-threading support or having specific threads for CPU-bound blocking functions the rust implementation is close to the low-lever threads management and has no limitation with GIL.
 However, the worker anyway require a wrapper layer between rust and python, which potentially make the debugging more difficult if really something goes wrong.
 For simplicity, the worker should first implemented in python as a `Worker` class that can strat with event loop and has `add_task_subscriber` method to push coroutines to its event loop.